Burgos, Pangasinan: Japanese occupation

 During the Japanese Occupation from 1941 to 1945, the Japanese soldiers did not much disturb the barrios of the town due to the Japanese high command ordering compulsory contribution of rice and bamboos for their garrison.

 Geography

 The Municipality of Burgos is in the western part of Pangasinan situated on a broad plateau at the edge of the Zambales mountain ranges.
-It is west of Mabini, south of Agno, north of Dasol, and east of the South China Sea.
+It is west of Mabini, south of Agno, north of Dasol, and east of the South China Sea, on the Olongapo–Bugallon Road.
 It also holds the westernmost point in Luzon.

 Burgos is situated 60.41 km from the provincial capital Lingayen, and 269.34 km from the country's capital city of Manila.

 Barangays

 Burgos is politically subdivided into 14 barangays.
 Each barangay consists of puroks and some have sitios.